How can I use Route 53 to access an internal version of my website using the same domain name which is also used publicly?

 - Make sure that DNS resolution and DNS hostnames are turned on for the source Amazon VPC.

 Note: DNS hostnames are turned on for default VPCs and VPCs that you create using the VPC wizard in the VPC console.

 - Create a public hosted zone that matches the name of the domain that you purchased.

 - Populate the public hosted zone with the required records.

 - Update your registrar's NS records with the name servers provided in your public hosted zone.

 - Create a private hosted zone that matches the name of the public hosted zone.
-Attach the private hosted zone to the VPC where you want to resolve the domain internally.
+Attach the private hosted zone to the Amazon VPC where you want to resolve the domain internally.

 - Populate the private hosted zone with the required records.